 Lewistown in Fergus County, Montana — The American West (Mountains)

 Location.
-47° 3.418′ N, 109° 25.038′ W. Marker is in Lewistown, Montana, in Fergus County.
-Marker is on Earl Street near 6th Avenue South, on the right when traveling east.
+47° 4.04′ N, 109° 25.698′ W. Marker is in Lewistown, Montana, in Fergus County.
+Marker is at the intersection of West Boulevard Street and 3rd Avenue North, on the left when traveling east on West Boulevard Street.
 Touch for map.
-Marker is in this post office area: Lewistown MT 59457, United States of America.
+Marker is at or near this postal address: 298 West Boulevard Street, Lewistown MT 59457, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-521 West Main (approx. 0.7 miles away); Warr-Lane Building (approx. 0.7 miles away); Bank of Fergus County (approx. 0.7 miles away); McDonald and Charters Block (approx. 0.7 miles away); Phillips Drug Company (approx. 0.7 miles away); Bon-Ton (approx. 0.7 miles away); The Hub (approx. 0.7 miles away); Montana Building (approx. 0.7 miles away).
+Wiedeman Apartments (about 600 feet away, measured in a direct line); Saint Leo's Catholic Church (about 700 feet away); Power Mercantile Building (approx. 0.2 miles away); Warr Building (approx. 0.2 miles away); US Land Office/Warr Building (approx. 0.2 miles away); Montana Building (approx. 0.2 miles away); Mackey Building (Montana Tavern) (approx. 0.2 miles away); Bon-Ton (approx. 0.2 miles away).
 Touch for a list and map of all markers in Lewistown.

 Regarding Lewistown Silk Stocking Historic District. from Wikipedia:

 The Lewistown Silk Stocking District is a historic district in Lewistown, Montana which was listed on the National Register of Historic Places in 1985.